kingsleytan/echo-golang-qr-generator/README.md

 [![Build Status](https://travis-ci.org/samwierema/go-qr-generator.svg?branch=master)](https://travis-ci.org/samwierema/go-qr-generator)

-# A QR code generator written in Golang (Echo Framework)
+# Echo Golang QR code generator
-Starts an HTTP server (listening on port 8080) that generates QR codes.
+Starts an Golang server (listening on port 8080) that generates QR codes.
 Once installed and running (see below), the service accepts the following two parameters:
 * ```data```: (Required) The (URL encoded) string that should be encoded in the QR code
 * ```size```: (Optional) The size of the image (default: 250)